ak-asu/web-dev-skill/.github/steps/8-react-advanced-patterns.md

 # Chapter 8: React Advanced Patterns

 This chapter dives into advanced React patterns to optimize and organize your portfolio site, built as a single-page application (SPA) with Vite, React, TypeScript, and Tailwind CSS.
 Designed for beginners, it covers sophisticated techniques like `useEffect` for side effects, Context API for global state, code splitting with `React.lazy` and `Suspense`, and performance optimizations using `useMemo`, `useCallback`, and `React.memo`.
-You’ll implement a global theme toggle, lazy-load the Projects section, enhance navigation with scroll-based highlighting, and optimize rendering to ensure a fast, user-friendly experience.
+You'll implement a global theme toggle, lazy-load the Projects section, enhance navigation with scroll-based highlighting, and optimize rendering to ensure a fast, user-friendly experience.
 Practical examples and clear explanations make these concepts accessible, empowering you to elevate your portfolio site.

+## Chapter Tasks

+To complete this chapter, you need to:

+1. **Complete the React Advanced Patterns Quiz**: Answer 5 questions correctly in the `quizzes/Chapter8.md` file
+2. **Implement Advanced React Patterns in Components**:
+   - Create or update `Navbar.tsx` with scroll-based highlighting using `useEffect`
+   - Create or update `Projects.tsx` with performance optimizations
+   - Create or update `Skills.tsx` with at least one advanced pattern

 ## 1. Introduction to Advanced React Patterns

 Advanced React patterns enhance your portfolio site by improving performance, scalability, and code organization.
 These techniques address common challenges in SPAs, such as managing global state, reducing load times, and preventing unnecessary re-renders.
-By mastering these patterns, you’ll create a professional site that showcases your skills effectively to potential employers or clients.
+By mastering these patterns, you'll create a professional site that showcases your skills effectively to potential employers or clients.

 This chapter covers:
 - **Advanced Hooks**: Using `useEffect` for side effects like scroll listeners and document updates.
 - **Context API**: Managing global state, such as a light/dark theme toggle.
 - **Code Splitting and Lazy Loading**: Loading components on demand to improve initial load times.
 - **Performance Optimizations**: Minimizing re-renders with `useMemo`, `useCallback`, and `React.memo`.
-- **Practical Implementation**: Applying these techniques to your portfolio’s Navbar, Projects, and theme system.
+- **Practical Implementation**: Applying these techniques to your portfolio's Navbar, Projects, and theme system.

 These patterns build on the foundational React concepts from Chapter 7, preparing you for more complex projects.